 |

+It’s hard to believe we’ve reached the heart of winter with barely a snowflake in sight.
+While the days may be short and chilly, our center continues to be full of warmth, activity, and connection.
+Whether you’re stopping by for programs, volunteering, or simply visiting with friends, it’s a joy to see how alive our community stays — even during the quiet winter months.
 Christmas and New Year Reflections – As we leave the bustle and excitement of Christmas and 2025 behind, I’m excitedly looking ahead to all the possibilities a new year brings.
 This past year seems to have flown by in a whirlwind, and while it was filled with many good things, I’m hoping 2026 brings a slightly slower, steadier pace for all of us.

 By Lisa Blair, Executive Director